joinpursuit/8-0-technical-curriculum/03-react/lifecycle/readme.md

 # Component Lifecycle and useEffect

 So far, you have learned how to trigger rerenders when state changes.
 However, there are other times you may want to trigger a rerender or prevent one from happening.
-For example, you may want to update state when a component loads.
+For example, you may want to update state after a component loads.

 ## Vocabulary